DFE-Digital/bat-design-history/app/posts/how-to/2025-02-13-publishing-a-design-history-using-the-github-website.md

     ![new-design-history-create.png](new-design-history-create.png)

 3. Name your file following the naming convention “**YYYY-MM-DD-your-file-name.md**”, for example “**2024-12-04-support-console-changes.md**”.
-The date should be the same as the date you use in the post.
+The date should be the same as the date you used in the post.

     ![new-design-history-naming-convention.png](new-design-history-naming-convention.png)